MosesThobakgale/melio-name-classifier/README.md

 # Name Classifier - Person, Company, or University

 This repository contains a machine learning solution for classifying text strings (names) into one of three categories: `Person`, `Company`, or `University`.
-It was developed as part of the **Melio ML Engineer Interview**.

 ## Summary & Critical Evaluation